GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

 ## Full-text search

-Tracker provides full-text search capabilities, these are exposed as a `fts:match` pseudo-property that will match the resources matching the given text string.
+TinySPARQL provides full-text search capabilities, these are exposed as a `fts:match` pseudo-property that will match the resources matching the given text string.

-To complement this pseudo property, Tracker provides the `fts:snippet`, `fts:offsets` and `fts:rank` SPARQL functions that can be used on the matches.
+To complement this pseudo property, TinySPARQL provides the `fts:snippet`, `fts:offsets` and `fts:rank` SPARQL functions that can be used on the matches.